-Since the main ingredient is chickpeas, a delicious member of the legume family which we should all be eating more from, hummus is decently high in plant-based protein, fiber and important minerals.
+Since the main ingredient is garbanzo beans, a delicious member of the legume family which we should all be eating more from, hummus is decently high in plant-based protein, fiber and important minerals.

 According to Ryan Raman, MS, RD. hummus can promote digestive health, reduce inflammation, help control blood sugar and even reduce the risk for heart disease!

 Since hummus is often eaten with veggie sandwiches, raw vegetables or crackers, it’s likely that it helps you maintain healthy body function and weight, too.Our Favorite Vegan Wraps →